jephstahl/mpf-docs/hardware/virtual/smart_virtual.rst

-If you do not have a ``platform:`` setting in your machine config's ``hardware:`` section (or if you don't have a ``hardware:`` section, then MPF will use the smart virtual platform anyone you run it.
+If you do not have a ``platform:`` setting in your machine config's ``hardware:`` section (or if you don't have a ``hardware:`` section, then MPF will use the smart virtual platform anytime you run it.

 2. Manually setting the platform